 In accordance with the policies of the TSX Venture Exchange (the "TSXV"), an issuer that has a rolling stock option plan must have its shareholders approve the plan on an annual basis.
-The incentive stock option plan of the Corporation (the "Option Plan") was adopted by the Board on May 14, 2014 and was approved by the Shareholders at the annual and special meeting of Shareholders which took place on June 19, 2014, and was most recently confirmed and approved by the Shareholders at the annual and special meeting of the Shareholders which took place on May 18, 2017 (the "2017 Meeting").
+The incentive stock option plan of the Corporation (the "Option Plan") was adopted by the Board on May 14, 2014 and was approved by the Shareholders at the annual and special meeting of Shareholders which took place on June 19, 2014 (the "2014 Meeting").
+The Option Plan was most recently confirmed and approved by the Shareholders at the annual and special meeting of